DataChefHQ/aws-data-landing-zone/docs/FAQ.md

 An example is the `AWS_GR_ENCRYPTED_VOLUMES` class.
 Its not exposed in the upper level `index.ts` files and ignored by JSII.

+## Why use SSM Parameters if both stacks are in the same account?
+We don't want CloudFormation Exports used downstream to be dynamically created.
+If an export value is no longer needed by a downstream stack then it will be removed.
+But the downstream stack still depends on the exported value, it has not been deployed.

+For example, the VPC is created in StackA.
+StackB depends on StackA and it uses the VPC ID.
+The VPC ID is then automatically/dynamically exported by StackA to be used in StackB.
+If StackB decided to no longer use the VPC ID in StackA, then the export value will be removed.
+But StackB still depends on the VPC ID when StackA is deployed.
+So CloudFormation will error that the export value is still in use.

+The workaround is to first deploy StackB and only StackB, to break the dependency that it has on StackA's exported value.
+Then only can you deploy StackA.

+To prevent users from running into this "1 way door" issue, we decided to use SSM Parameters even if the stacks are in the same account.

 ## CloudFormation Errors